ynkt/enum/README.md

     // ...
 }

+// You can use byId() to get the Enum instance.
 $dayOfWeek = DayOfWeek::byId(1);
 $dayOfWeek->equals(DayOfWeek::MONDAY()); // Returns true
 ```

-I think the implementation of the ```ByIdTrait``` will be helpful when you get an instance based on some identifiers other than ID.
+I think the implementation of the ```ByIdTrait``` will be helpful when you get an instance based on some identifiers.

 # Examples